joaoandreotti/buxfox.github.io/keeper/keeper.md

 Pass: password
 ```

-It is possible to login with default credentials.
+It is possible to log in with default credentials.
 ![Request tracker page](imgs/request_tracker_page.png "Request tracker page")

 Issue tracker software normally contains sensitive information.
-Usually on the issues but they can be useful on finding users list, information about local services, and etc.
+Usually on the issues but they can be useful in finding users list, information about local services, etc.
-On this server there were only two users:
+On this server, there were only two users:
 ![Request tracker user list](imgs/request_tracker_user_list.png "Request tracker user list")
-lnorgaard user have the password on the description
+lnorgaard user has the password on the description
 ![lnorgaard password](imgs/lnorgaard_password.png "lnorgaard password")

-Checking if it's possible to login on ssh with this user and it's possible.
+Checking if it's possible to log in on ssh with this user and it's possible.

 ### lnorgaard
 RT30000.zip file on home, containing two files